 The historic Forty House at the SW corner of U.S. Highway 101 and 8th Street at the south end of Port Orford in Oregon’s Curry County is being transformed into a colorful attraction by artist Kathee Woods with help from Steven Dahl.

 Myrtle and Robert Forty

-Myrtle and Bob were married in 1915 at the home of Bob’s parents, George and Maude Paskins Forty.
+Myrtle and Bob were married January 10, 1915 at the home of Bob’s parents, George and Maude Paskins Forty.
 They lived at a couple locations till they rented a house on Oregon Street, today known as the Cook Gallery.
 Bob logged for Dave Crowley, trading labor for the lumber to be used to construct the new house on the corner of Oregon and 8th.
 Myrtle’s father Douglas McGill was an excellent carpenter.
-With the help of Bob, Mr. McGill built the Forty house in the late Teens.
-By early 1920, Myrtle and Bob were living in their new home.
+With the help of Bob, McGill built the Forty house the summer/fall of 1915.
+Myrtle and Bob moved into their new home mid Oct.
+1915.

 Douglas McGill also built several houses in Port Orford including George and Maude’s home across from Battle Rock Park.
 Myrtle’s brother Walter also was a good carpenter.
-Douglas and Walter built the stands, stages and platforms for the 4th of July Celebration and Agate Festival at Agate Beach (Tseriadun) park.
+Douglas and Walter built the stands, stages and platforms for the Agate Festival at Agate Beach (Tseriadun) park.